Mandragora: Ashes of Freedom RPG

 The Mandragora: Ashes of Freedom RPG

-The Mandragora: Ashes of Freedom RPG (M:AoF) is a new RPG (roleplaying game) that I’m developing as part of an experiment .
+The Mandragora: Ashes of Freedom RPG (M:AoF) was a new RPG (roleplaying game) I’d planned to develop as part of an experiment .
 I’m blogging about it as I go with a view to providing a guide to those who may want to try self publishing their own RPG.
 Success is immaterial.
 I’m trying this out as an experiment really – whether or not it becomes a fantasy heartbreaker remains to be seen.
 It’s currently on hold while I pursue other projects.

 As detailed, elsewhere the original concept of the Mandragora was that of an ancient race descended from dragons who had forged their own destiny.
 After centuries of self-imposed isolation, they are once more venturing forth from their island home, Lonaraban.